Stop Big Plastic from flooding our oceans with plastic

 For decades, wealthier nations like Canada have been sending plastic waste to less wealthy nations, countries that often do not have robust waste management systems.
 From 1988 to 2016, Canada shipped almost four million tonnes of plastics abroad, mostly to Asia.
 That’s like shipping 800 blue whales every year for 29 years.

 Canada is part of the problem, so we must be part of the solution.
 Canadians want plastic-free choices.
 Eighty-six per cent of Canadians say they support a single-use plastic ban.

 Canada has committed to help solve this plastic crisis.
 Oceana Canada is calling on our government to live up to its promise to ban unnecessary single-use plastics by 2021.

 End the Plastic Disaster

 Tell the government to #EndthePlasticDisaster and stop the flow of plastics that are filling our oceans and harming marine life.
-Sign our petition calling on the Canadian government to ban harmful and unnecessary single-use plastics by 2021.
+Sign our petition calling on the Canadian government fulfill their commitment to ban harmful and unnecessary single-use plastics by 2021.